Beyond Discontinuities: Cosmological WFCs and the Supersymmetric Orthogonal Grassmannian: Four-point super WFC

-Following the same strategy in section~\ref{sec:susy-from-OG} for $n=2,3$, we can also construct the super invariants for $n=4$.
-Since OG(4,8) is not completely fixed by the external kinematics, an additional condition must be imposed in order to translate the Grassmannian super-invariants into momentum-space expressions.
-In this subsection, we first consider the invariants associated with the top cell of OG(4,8).
-We will later move to codimension-one cells and present the corresponding supersymmetric invariants directly in momentum space.
+Following the $n=2,3$ construction, we build the four-point superinvariants.
+Since $\operatorname{OG}(4,8)$ is not fully localized by external kinematics, an additional residue condition must be specified before the Grassmannian superinvariant can be translated into momentum space.
+We first discuss the top cell of $\operatorname{OG}(4,8)$ and then turn to codimension-one factorization cells, where the corresponding supersymmetric invariants can be written directly in momentum space.